timocov/parallel-typescript/README.md

 # parallel-typescript

+**This project is not maintained anymore, it was created just to show that if you run typescript in parallel _sometimes_ it might be much faster than it is.
+If you have something to say, please do it in https://github.com/microsoft/TypeScript/issues/30235.**

 **IT USES THE PRIVATE COMPILER'S API SO PLEASE DON'T USE IT IN PRODUCTION.
-IT'S JUST A POC!**
+IT'S JUST A PoC!**

 This is a test repo of straightforward implementation of parallel compilation of TypeScript's composite projects.